Get started

 Which speech-to-speech solution has the best voice quality?

-Inworld TTS 1.5 Max holds the #1 ranking on the Artificial Analysis Speech Arena (Elo 1,240, March 2026), with Inworld occupying 3 of the top 5 positions.
-ElevenLabs' Eleven v3 ranks #2 (Elo 1,197), a significant jump from their earlier models.
-OpenAI's GPT-Realtime voice has dropped outside the top 5.
+Inworld TTS 1.5 Max holds the #1 ranking on the Artificial Analysis Speech Arena (Elo 1,236, March 2026), with Inworld occupying 3 of the top 5 positions.
+OpenAI's GPT-Realtime voice ranks outside the top 5.
 For applications where voice quality directly affects user retention (companions, language learning, entertainment), the quality gap between providers is measurable in engagement metrics.

 Published by Inworld AI.
 Evaluation based on published specifications, production benchmarks, and independent quality assessments.
 Artificial Analysis Speech Arena rankings as of March 2026.
 Pricing reflects published rates and may change.
 Contact providers directly for enterprise pricing.